Adopt the Climate Smart Communities Pledge

 More about Adopt the Climate Smart Communities Pledge:

-- Map of Climate Smart Communities - Map showing all the climate smart communities that have become a climate partner by signing the pledge
+- Map of Climate Smart Communities - Map showing all the climate smart communities that have become climate partners by signing the pledge.

 - Climate Smart Communities Pledge - Model text for a Climate Smart Communities Resolution.

 - How to Set Up a Climate Smart Coordinator or Task Force - Information for Climate Smart Communities on creating a task force or coordinating efforts to implement the pledge.